msc-it/msc-it.github.io/index.md

 layout: default
 ---

-This site has notes for the Mumbai University MSc IT exams and is maintained by two students.
+This site has notes for the MSc IT IDOL (Mumbai University) exams.
 The site is open-source on GitHub and your contributions are more than welcome.

-## Semester I
+## Part I

 1. Computer Simulation & Modelling
 1. [Mobile Computing](/mc)